EntilZha/PyFunctional/README.md

 **Note: `ScalaFunctional` is now `PyFunctional`, see [RFC](https://github.com/EntilZha/PyFunctional/issues/62) for details**

 ## Introduction
+`PyFunctional` is a Python package that makes creating data pipelines easy.
+It works by wrapping the original input sequence to provide access to powerful chain functional transformations and actions.
+`PyFunctional` seamlessly reads and writes from text, csv, json, and sqlite3 sources to make processing raw data easy.
+Lastly, `PyFunctional` provides an easy way to auto-parallelize pipelines.

-`PyFunctional` is a Python package that makes working with data easy.
-It takes inspiration from several sources that include Scala collections, Apache Spark RDDs, Microsoft LINQ and more generally functional programming.
-It also offers native reading and writing of data formats such as text, csv, and json files.
-Support for SQLite3, other databases, and compressed files is planned for the next release.
+The `PyFunctional` API takes inspiration from Scala collections, Apache Spark RDDs, Microsoft LINQ and more generally chain functional programming.

-The combination of these ideas makes `PyFunctional` a great choice for declarative transformation, creating pipelines, and data analysis.

 ## Installation
 `PyFunctional` is available on [pypi](https://pypi.python.org/pypi/PyFunctional) and can be